Daytime burning NOT permitted from April 1st to October 31st

 Fire permits MUST be purchased for all Open-Air Burning (including campfires for cooking and warmth)

-Police services within the Municipality of Callander are provided by the North Bay Police Service.
+Police services within the Municipality of Callander are provided by the Ontario Provincial Police.

 Callander Fire & Emergency Services is dedicated to the protection of our residents and visitors.
 A full time Fire Chief.
 Part-Time Deputy Fire Chief and 24 volunteer firefighters operate out of two fire stations.
 The firefighters are trained to NFPA (National Fire Protection Association) standards and provide a professional service and emergency response to fires, motor vehicle collisions, emergency medical incidents, ice rescues, human and natural disasters, fire prevention and public education activities.

 Todd Daley, Fire Chief

 Phone: (705) 752-1410 Ext.
 223

 Jim Warren, Deputy Fire Chief

 Phone: (705) 752-1410 Ext.
 234